purnendu23/Lane-Detection---Advanced/final_report.md

 The calculation of radius of curvature and the position of vehicle are done inside the `class Line` as member funtions:
 `self.set_dist_from_center()` and `self.calc_curvature()` in cell:[37].

-I use `self.best_fit` at that time to calculate the radius of curvature.
+For the radius of curvature calculation, I use the latest fit to get the x,y pixel coordinates.
+I factor in `ym_per_pix = 3.048/100` and  `xm_per_pix = 3.7/400` to get the x,y coordinates in the real world space.
+Finally, I fit a polynomial curve through these points and use that to calculate the radius of curvature for that line.
+The final reported radius is an average of the left and right lane-lines.

 ##### 6. Drawn lane on image
 The functions `draw_lane` draws the lane back to the original image.
 It is borrowed from the lesson# 36 (tips and tricks). (cell: [33].
 Here is the output on a sample image: